owen-it/laravel-auditing-doc/auditors.md

 # Auditors

+The auditor's role is to audit when and how the model has changed, to prevent and detect problems in compliance with business rules.
+The methodologies to audit the models can be developed by developer himself.

 ## Creating Auditors

 In Laravel Auditing, each auditor is represented by a single class (typically stored in the `app/Auditors`) directory.
 To create your auditors run the following command: